CSENGHOR/HTML-CSS/README.md

 # HTML-CSS

-# This repository is for my learning purpose.
+# This repository is for my on-going learning purpose.